NPCai/Squadie/src/README.md

 ### canvas.py

-Used to see dependency trees.
+Used to view dependency trees using the spacy library.

 ### main.py